awyspr/fieldnotes-blog/x2026-04-14-awsmp-ui-vs-disco-api.md

 You're missing this section with the Disco API:

-[IMG]
+drata-comparison-products.png

 * Customer Reviews - you can get the reviews metadata (eg counts, sources as a part of XXX), but not the actual reviews.

 Here's what you're missing:

-[IMG]
+drata-customer-reviews.png

-Now in both cases - the missing bits for search, its probably fair to say that most programmatic interactions with AWSMP via Discovery API are not likely to be looking for the AWSMP-provided AI summary/overview or the potential comparisons or the review details.
+Now in all cases - the missing bits for search, its probably fair to say that most programmatic interactions with AWSMP via Discovery API are not likely to be looking for the AWSMP-provided AI summary/overview or the potential comparisons or the review details.